What Is Carpet Area, Built Up Area, and Super Built-Up Area?

 What is Built-up Area?

-The Built-up Area is the Carpet Area plus the thickness of the walls, the thickness of the balconies, and the thickness of the other covered portions.
-It is usually 10-20% more than the Carpet Area as it covers the space of the walls and other structural elements.
+The Built-up Area refers to the sum of the Carpet Area and the thickness of the walls, the thickness of the balconies, and the thickness of the other covered areas.
+It is typically 10-20% higher than the Carpet Area since it covers the area of the walls and other structural aspects.
+As an illustration, when the carpet area is 850 square feet, the Built-up Area can be approximately 1,000 square feet, including walls and balconies.

 Why is Built-up Area Important?